smartanthill/smartanthill2_0/docs/design-documents/protocols/saoip.rst

 **\| FOREIGN-IP-TYPE-AND-SOME-DATA \| OPTIONAL-FOREIGN-IP-DATA \| PAYLOAD \|**

 where FOREIGN-IP-TYPE-AND-SOME-DATA is a Encoded-Unsigned-Int<max=2> bitfield substrate, described in detail below, OPTIONAL-FOREIGN-IP-DATA presence and length is defined by FOREIGN-IP-TYPE-AND-SOME-DATA (see below), and PAYLOAD is a payload of the upper protocol layer (usually SASP).
-Note that for over-SASP communications, payload is not SCRAMBLED (scrambling will be performed at SADLP-\* level).
+Note that for over-SASP communications, SCRAMBLING procedure is not applied within SAoUDP (SCRAMBLING will be performed at SADLP-\* level).

 "Foreign" address is either a source address (for packets travelling from Central Controller to Device), or destination address (for packets travelling from Device to Central Controller).
 Another address (non-"foreign" one) can always be derived from SAMP headers and is never transferred at this level.